 - 562 television monitors are located throughout Quicken Loans Arena so guests do not miss a minute of the game action or entertainment during visits to the concourse areas.
 Cavaliers play-by-play radio broadcasts are piped into the Quicken Loans Arena concourse, elevators and restrooms for those brief visits away from your seats.

 - There are 92 Suites in Quicken Loans Arena with 27 of the Suites located only 15 rows from the arena floor, 60 Suites located 30 rows from the floor, and 5 new Platinum suites located on the event level.

 - Quaker Steak & Lube is a full-service restaurant located on the main concourse of Quicken Loans Arena.
 The Lube features a casual dining experience that the whole family can enjoy.

 - Quicken Loans Arena has a regulation sized practice basketball court that is a replica floor of the original Cavaliers main court.

-- Cavaliers Team Shop is 2,600 square feet of retail space filled with the biggest and best assortment of Cavaliers merchandise and Lake Erie Monsters gear.
+- Cavaliers Team Shop is 2,600 square feet of retail space filled with the biggest and best assortment of Cavaliers, Lake Erie Monsters and Cleveland Gladiators gear.